 Immerse yourself in beautiful Arctic nature on this tour.
 Stay in Ilulissat, home to the UNESCO World Heritage Site of Ilulissat Ice Fjord and one of the most active glaciers in the Northern Hemisphere.
 This summer, a new visitor centre called Ilulissat Ice Fjord opened, with a focus on sustainability.
 As well as regulating visitor flow to help preserve the glacier, it will educate travellers about the impact of climate change.

 Flights are from Copenhagen via Kangerlussuaq to Ilulissat.
-On this Northern Lights holiday to Greenland, add an excursion package (which includes four excursions as per the itinerary).
+On this Northern Lights holiday to Greenland, four excursions are included as per the itinerary.

 After breakfast, transfer to the airport for the flight back to Copenhagen.
 (B)

 This trip departs every Friday from 26 Jan 24 to 22 Mar 24

 Due to flight times from Copenhagen to Ilulissat and return - overnights are required in Copenhagen, please contact us for details and for prices from flights from the UK to Copenhagen.